Common Errors in Completing Form W-2

 Sending W-2 Forms to the IRS

-Social Security forms must be given to employees by the end of January and filed with the Social Security Administration by the end of February, along with the transmittal form W-3, which accumulates all information from all W-2s.
+Social Security forms must be given to employees by the end of January and filed with the Social Security Administration -- NOT the IRS -- by the end of January, along with the transmittal form W-3, which accumulates all information from all W-2s.

 Making These Common Form Errors on Form W-2